How to craft stop-them-in-their-tracks headlines and story decks — and why it matters.

 Writing a great headline increases traffic, enables users to find you via search engines and, ideally, inspires them to share your story on social.
 Start by writing a clear and direct headline — this naturally will include keywords.
 Next, write the click-bait version of that headline without worrying about keywords.
 Then, look at both versions and combine them.
 This often results in a tighter and more effective headline than just choosing one over the other.
 Many tools exist to help you research the effectiveness of your keywords, too, and ensure you’re using the best keywords to enhance SEO.
 Give those a try.

 What can we say?
 Humans love numbers.
 They look good, they’re fun to contemplate and they put things in an order that readers immediately understand.
 Sometimes we just want 5 quick-and-easy tips for writing good headlines (see the headline of this story).
 With this simple information, readers can quickly assess how much effort they’ll need to put into reading the rest of the story and, if you’re playing your words — or numbers — right, they’ll dive right in.
-Also, headlines with numbers tend to get more clicks in the SERPS (search engine results page) and statistics show that the numbers 10, 5, 15 and 7 — in that order — have the highest engagement rate on Facebook.
+Also, headlines with numbers tend to get more clicks in the SERPs (search engine results pages) and statistics show that the numbers 10, 5, 15 and 7 — in that order — have the highest engagement rate on Facebook.

 Are you providing a service to your reader?
 It’s wonderful to be clever and/or provocative, but if you’re not going to be of use or provide some kind of benefit, too, then what’s the point?
 So, what is it that you want them to know that they’ll get out of your content?
 Whatever it is, make sure that it is clear and as accurate as can be, and allow them to trust you to steer them in the right direction, which is, of course, engaging with more and more of your content.